top of page

 Our Top Ten Christmas EastEnders Episodes (Part i)

 As every EastEnders fan knows, the Christmas Day episode is always the one to watch and is much a part of festive tradition as mince pies and crackers.
 Even if you've neglected to watch much of the soap throughout the year, everything stops for the Christmas Day episode.
-All the family gathers in the living room with their tubs of Roses or Quality Street and glass of Baileys as we excitedly wait to see illicit affairs get exposed; paternity results get revealed; secrets come to light... and sadly there has been the odd tragic death.
+All the family gathers in the living room with a tub of Roses or Quality Street (or both!) and glasses of Baileys as they excitedly wait to see illicit affairs get exposed; paternity results get revealed; secrets come to light... and sadly there has been the odd tragic death.
 While many complain that the Christmas episodes of EastEnders are as dreary and grim as is the soap's acquired reputation, there's still plenty more who tune in because let's face it, no one does drama quite like EastEnders does.
 And you're guaranteed drama by the truckload on EastEnders come Christmas Day.
 Though it hasn't been all doom and gloom - there has been the odd wedding or yuletide baby!

 Over the course of the soap's thirty eight year history, EastEnders has never failed to deliver emotional, surprising, dramatic, and sometimes heartwarming storylines.
 Everyone will have their favourites.
 We take a look at what we think are ten of the most memorable Christmas Day EastEnders episodes.